-Cognizant federal agency for indirect costs as defined in 2 C.F.R. § 200.19 is the Federal agency responsible for reviewing, negotiating, and approving cost allocation plans or indirect cost proposals on behalf of all Federal agencies.
+Cognizant federal agency for indirect costs as defined in 2 C.F.R. § 200.19 is the federal agency responsible for reviewing, negotiation, and approving cost allocation plans or indirect cost proposals on behalf of all federal agencies.
 The cognizant federal agency for indirect cost is not necessarily the same as the cognizant federal agency for audit.
 The COPS Office is not a cognizant federal agency.
-For nonprofit, state, local, and tribal governments your cognizant federal agency is generally the federal agency that provides your organization with the most federal financial assistance.
+For nonprofit, state, local, and Tribal Governments your cognizant federal agency is generally the federal agency that provides your organization with the most federal financial assistance.
 For assignments of cognizant federal agencies, see the following:

-- For institutions of higher education: Appendix III to Part 200-Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Institutions of Higher Education (IHEs), paragraph C.11. - 2.
-For nonprofit organizations: Appendix IV to Part 200- Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations, paragraph C.2.a. - 3.
-For state and local governments: Appendix V to Part 200-State/Local Government and Indian Tribe-Wide Central Service Cost Allocation Plans, paragraph F.1. - 4.
-For Indian tribes: Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposal, paragraph D.1.
+- For institutions of higher education.
+Appendix III to Part 200-Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Institutions of Higher Education (IHE), paragraph C.11 - For nonprofit organizations.
+Appendix IV to Part 200-Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations, paragraph C.2.a - For state and local governments.
+Appendix V to Part 200-State/Local Government and Indian Tribe-Wide Central Service Cost Allocation Plans, paragraph F.1 - For Indian tribes.
+Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposal, paragraph D.1 request a budget modification that reflects the rate change.
+Please contact your COPS Office Grant Program Specialist or Program Manager to determine when a budget modification is necessary.